ionic-team/capacitor/CONTRIBUTING.md

 To achieve Capacitor's goal of being stable and easy to upgrade, we would like to avoid unnecessary third party libraries as much as possible.
 Before embarking on Capacitor contributions, make sure you aren't planning on introducing third party libraries without consulting with the team first.

-On native, that means avoid adding any new Cocoapod or Gradle dependencies without explicit approval.
+On native, that means avoid adding any new CocoaPod or Gradle dependencies without explicit approval.
 If you just need a small bit of functionality from that library, consider adding an implementation to the codebase directly.

-On web, this means do not add any third party libraries such as Firebase or Lodash.
+On web, that means do not add any third party libraries such as Firebase or Lodash.
 Strive for implementations that use pure Web APIs even if it means more work.

 ### Local Setup